Aishwarya250196/Python_Learning/List_interview_question_answer/README.md

-Pyhton list interview answers
+# Python List Interview Answers

-Level : Basic
+**Level: Basic**

-•	Write a Python program to find the largest and smallest elements in a list.
+### 1. Write a Python program to find the largest and smallest elements in a list.
-•	How would you remove duplicates from a list without using set()?
+### 2. How would you remove duplicates from a list without using set().
-•	Write a program to reverse a list without using built-in methods.
+### 3. Write a program to reverse a list without using built-in methods.
-•	Given two lists, write a program to merge them into a new list without duplicates.
+### 4. Given two lists, write a program to merge them into a new list without duplicates.
-•	Write a Python program to check if a list is a palindrome.
+### 5. Write a Python program to check if a list is a palindrome.